BUAA-HaoYang/DQ-toolbox/README.md

 # DQ toolbox for Matlab
 DQ Toolbox is a MATLAB-based software package designed for efficient manipulation of dual complex numbers and dual quaternions—mathematical objects critical to fields like robotics, computer graphics, and mechanical engineering.
+It is available for download at https://github.com/BUAA-HaoYang/DQ-toolbox.
+If your work involves dual quaternions, the quaternion toolbox `qtfm` requires a separate download.
+It can be accessed at https://sourceforge.net/projects/qtfm/.

 ## Core Capabilities
 The toolbox provides comprehensive support for two primary data types: